Cosmian/findex/README.md

 ## Documentation

-Findex technical documentation can be found here: TODO
+Findex technical documentation can be found [here](https://github.com/Cosmian/findex/blob/main/documentation/Findex.pdf).

+## Releases

+All releases can be found in the public URL [package.cosmian.com](https://package.cosmian.com).